George Strohmeyer: Early life

 Strohmeyer played high school football as a center at McAllen High School in McAllen, Texas.
 He was named Best Blocker on the All-Valley squad in 1941 and was also one of the area's best placekickers.
 He graduated in 1941.
 Strohmeyer was also a Golden Gloves champion.

 College career

 Strohmeyer first played college football as a freshman for the Texas A&M Aggies.
 He then joined the United States Navy in 1943.
 He played football on several military bases, earning Service Football All-America honors in 1944 and 1945.
 Strohmeyer lettered for the Notre Dame Fighting Irish from 1946 to 1947.
 He also earned All-American honors in 1946 and 1947.

 Professional career

-Strohmeyer was selected by the Los Angeles Rams of the NFL with the 120th pick in the 1946 NFL draft.
+Strohmeyer was selected by the Los Angeles Rams of the NFL in the 13th round with the 120th pick in the 1946 NFL draft.
 He played in fourteen games, starting seven, for the AAFC's Brooklyn Dodgers in 1948 and earned Associated Press Second Team All-AAFC honors.
 He played in twelve games, starting one, for the Chicago Hornets of the AAFC during the 1949 season.